ibanezang/DBMegreat/README.md

 # DB Megreat
 DB Megreat designed to be a very simplistic database migration tools with a simple json configuration file.
+DB megreat is created as a CLI command so you can integrate DB Megreat to your build pipeline to make sure your that database always up-to-date.

-## configuration file
+## How to use?
 You just need to create a configuration file with any name we like.
 For example create a file `db-megreat.json` with this content:

 ```